This guide has everything you need to know about your bathroom exhaust fans.

-Common Problems With Installation
+Common Problems With Installation to Avoid

 Although there are many reasons for using bathroom exhaust fans, many people often fail to do so.
 In most cases, this is because the fan is loud and annoying.
 This is a common problem which occurs when the fan is not properly installed.

 Poor installation also frequently involves a lack of insulation, which can cause heat to escape into the attic.
 Fortunately, all of this can be avoided with the appropriate exhaust fan and the proper installation.

 The key to ventilation and installation is to guarantee the air gets brought outside.
 Older homes that have it vented into the attic can experience mold from moisture collecting.

 For the Do-It-Yourselfer's, our friends at Lowes show,

 If your manufacturer recommends the number of CFMs on square feet - use the formula: Length x Width = Square Feet.
 If your manufacturer recommends the number of CFMs on cubic feet - use the formula: Length x Width x Height = Cubic Feet.

 And some will use the formula discussed in Chapter 2; Length x Width x Height x .13 = Number of CFMs (round up to nearest 10).

 Step 2: Determine Where You Will Vent the Air

 If you are not comfortable with this step, consult an electrician.